disguise-one/python-plugin/README.md

 ```

 Once installed, import the stubs.
 > **Important:** `pystub` provides type hints for Designer's API objects but not their implementations.
 These objects only exist in Designer's runtime and cannot be used in local Python code.
-They must only be referenced in code that will be executed remotely on Designer.
+They must only be referenced in code that will be executed remotely in Designer.

 ```python
 from designer_plugin.pystub import *